CLEAR-IR: Clarity-Enhanced Active Reconstruction of Infrared Imagery: Conclusion

 \section{Conclusion}

-This work demonstrates that the CLEAR-IR framework effectively addresses a fundamental challenge in robotic perception by successfully removing structured light emitter patterns from infrared images.
-Leveraging a U-Net-based architecture, the method produces visually coherent and artifact free outputs that are compatible with existing computer vision pipelines in a zero-shot scenario.
-The significance of this contribution is further evidenced by the substantial improvement in performance for crucial downstream tasks, including feature matching, object detection, and marker detection.
-As confirmed by quantitative results, this approach establishes a new standard, demonstrably surpassing state-of-the-art low-light RGB enhancement techniques.
+Utilising the infrared cameras already commonly integrated into robotic systems, the CLEAR-IR framework effectively addresses a fundamental perception challenge by removing emitter patterns from infrared images, successfully enabling low-light vision and extending the use case of these camera systems.
+Leveraging a DeepMAO inspired architecture, the method produces visually coherent and artifact free outputs that are compatible with existing computer vision pipelines in a fully dark environment.
+The significance of this contribution is further evidenced by the substantial improvement in performance for downstream tasks, including VIO, object detection, and marker detection.
+As confirmed by quantitative results, this approach establishes a new standard, demonstrably surpassing state-of-the-art low-light RGB enhancement techniques, showing flexibility even in entirely dark scenes.
 The CLEAR-IR framework thus provides a robust and reliable foundation for enabling autonomous systems to operate effectively in a wider range of challenging lighting conditions.